AndyObtiva/glimmer/README.markdown

 ![Video Widget](images/glimmer-video-widget.png)

 Glimmer comes with a video widget not in SWT.
-It comes with expected video functionality such as play, pause, and restart.
-Additionally, it provides options for displaying controls, playing in looped mode, and starting with autoplay.
+It comes with very basic video functionality at the moment, such as autoplay by default, displaying controls, looping, and setting background.

 Attributes (passed in an options hash as arguments to video widget):
-- `autoplay` [default] (true or false): starts playing video immediately after loading
-- `controls` (true or false): displays controls
+- `controls` (true [default] or false): displays controls
-- `looped` (true or false): plays video in looped mode
+- `looped` (true or false [default]): plays video in looped mode
-- `background` (Glimmer color): sets background color just like with any other widget
+- `background` (Glimmer color [default: white]): sets background color just like with any other widget

-Methods:
-- `play`: plays video
-- `pause`: pauses video
-- `restart`: restarts video to beginning
-- `reload`: reloads video (useful for web urls if they fail loading)
-- `duration`: duration of video in seconds
-- `current_time`: current time in playback in seconds
-- `current_time=(value)`: set current time to fast forward to restart
-- `on_initialized(&block)`: executes block after video has initially initialized
-- `initialized?`: returns true if video finished loading
-- `ended?`: returns true if video ended playback (reached end)
-- `autoplay`: value of autoplay
-- `autoplay?`: alias for autoplay
-- `autoplay=(value)`: sets value of autoplay
-- `controls`: value of controls
-- `controls?`: alias for controls
-- `controls=(value)`: sets value of controls
-- `looped`: value of looped
-- `looped?`: alias for looped
-- `looped=(value)`: sets value of looped
-- `file`: returns file path set if any
-- `file=`: sets a new file path (overrides what was set before)
-- `url`: returns web url set if any
-- `url=`: sets a new web url (overrides what was set before)
-- `background`: returns background color set
-- `background=`: sets background color

 Example ([samples/video/hello_video.rb](samples/video/hello_video.rb)):